pauldruce/pauldruce.github.io/_pages/cv.md

 <br>
 **Key skills developed:** independent working, public speaking, data analysis using Python, knowledge of Monte Carlo simulations

 For my PhD I worked on an area of mathematics called non-commutative geometry and how it might be useful in the theory of quantum gravity.
 My research was to investigate the use of called _fuzzy spaces_ as candidates for quantum spacetimes.
 I investigated the dimension and volume of these spaces by analysing the spectrum of the Dirac operator.
-I also investigated the role of Lie group symmetries in restricting the possible fuzzy spaces possible.
+I also investigated the role of Lie group symmetries in restricting the fuzzy spaces possible.

 In pursuit of my research I developed my knowledge of data analysis using the language Python.
 I also became familiar with the workings of Monte Carlo simulations and the application of machine learning to physical problems.
 A topic I am very interested in pursuing further.

 </details>

 <details>
   <summary>
-**<u>First Class Masters in Mathematics and Physics, University of Warwick, UK</u>**: <span style="float:right;"><u>*2011-2015*</u></span>
+**<u>First Class Masters in Mathematics and Physics, University of Warwick, UK</u>**: <span style="float:right;"><u>*2011-2015*</u></span><br>
 *Masters Dissertation: Multiferroicity Emerging from Frustrated Spin Interactions* <br>
 *Supervisors: Prof J. Staunton and Dr J. Lloyd-Hughes*<br>